 In 2009, American Lutheran Church endured the pain and loss of separation.
 Disagreement with the vision of the ELCA led to a group of members leaving the congregation.
 The Holy Spirit brought new life from despair, as those who remained in the congregation united and began participating in God’s mission with revitalized passion and purpose.

 Today, American Lutheran Church is a growing, thriving community of faith, which is devoted to enriching the faith and lives of each person we encounter.
-ALC supports a variety of ministries including the Closet, the Kids’ Cupboard, Christian education, Vacation Bible School, choir, WELCA, and Men in Mission.
+ALC supports a variety of ministries including the Closet, the Kids’ Cupboard, Christian education, Vacation Bible School, music ministries, WELCA, and men’s ministry.

-American Lutheran Church welcomes everyone to join in Living God’s Welcome in worship, gatherings, and throughout our daily lives in our community.
+American Lutheran Church welcomes everyone to join in Living, Loving, and Serving in God’s Grace in worship, gatherings, and throughout our daily lives in our community.